How can we help?

 The above article will hopefully help you to understand how to take a backup of your Shopify theme.
 We plan to add more throughout the coming months.
 If however, you’d like to discuss a particular Shopify query that we’ve not yet covered, please don’t hesitate to get in touch.

-Neil Stocks, IT/Ecommerce Operations Manager, Right Action Ltd. +44 (0) 1724 897 497
+Barrie Holden, Managing Director, Right Action +44 (0) 1724 897 497

 contact@urbanfeather.com